21 results found

-Schoeller SF, Keaveny EE, 2018, From flagellar undulations to collective motion: predicting the dynamics of sperm suspensions., J R Soc Interface, Vol: 15
+Schoeller SF, Keaveny EE, 2018, From flagellar undulations to collective motion: predicting the dynamics of sperm suspensions, JOURNAL OF THE ROYAL SOCIETY INTERFACE, Vol: 15, ISSN: 1742-5689

 Delmotte B, Keaveny EE, 2015, Simulating Brownian suspensions with fluctuating hydrodynamics